Texas State University

 Article X - Continuity/Accountability of Project

-• They are responsible and accountable for the said granted funds and that,
+• They are responsible and accountable for the granted funds,

 • The awardees and/or sponsors will come to at least one meeting per semester to present information on the progress of the project, management of funds, and the remaining budget (if applicable).